 LAS VEGAS (KTNV) — Las Vegas is less than a month away from choosing its first mayor not named Goodman in 25 years.

-The mayoral candidates, former Congresswoman Shelley Berkley and current Ward 2 Councilwoman Victoria Seaman, sat down with Senior Political Reporter Steve Sebelius to share their views on the issues important to Las Vegas voters.
+The mayoral candidates, former Congresswoman Shelley Berkley and current Ward 2 Councilwoman Victoria Seaman, sat down with senior political reporter Steve Sebelius to share their views on the issues important to Las Vegas voters.
+Here's what they said.

 They also shared their perspectives on how the Badlands settlement would impact the city's budget and where cuts would need to be made.

-Next, Berkley and Seaman answered a question on how they would tackle affordable housing, including the issues of investors outside of the city buying up housing and what to do when residents oppose nearby development.
+We know the issue of housing affordability — now and in the future — is top of mind for local voters in this election.
+Steve asked Berkley and Seaman how they would tackle affordable housing, including the issue of investors outside the city buying up housing — and what to do when residents oppose nearby development.

 In Las Vegas, public education is handled by the Clark County School District.
 However, the city did open a public charter school during the COVID-19 pandemic.
 Steve asked Berkley and Seaman why the city should be involved in education, given that it's not listed in the city charter and the city is facing a raft of other issues.